 There seems to be some confusion online about what tipo 00 flour actually is.
 Tipo 00 is not the same thing as bread flour, in fact they are kind of the opposite of each other due to how their grains are milled.

 Tipo 00 by definition refers to how finely the grains are milled.
-Bread flour on the other hand can range from finely milled to more of a whole grain.
-But usually bread flour grain is as rough or rougher as regular all-purpose flour.
+Bread flour on the other hand can range from finely milled to more of a whole grain, but it’s usually as coarse or coarser than all-purpose.

 All-Purpose Flour Can Be Used Instead Of Tipo 00 Flour